CourantenCourant/Outil-traitement-corpus/rapport.md

 ### Explanation
 - We choose Encyclopédie Universalis (EU from here) to create our dataset.
-- On EU, there is a
+- On EU, there is a [classification page](https://www.universalis.fr/classification/).

 ## TP3